kapoorlakshya/screen-recorder/README.md

 advanced = { f: 'dshow', i: 'audio="Microphone (High Definition Aud"' }
 ```

-You can retrieve a list of audio devices for your OS by running these commands:
+You can retrieve a list of audio devices by running these commands:

 ```
 # Linux